BiquanBie/BiquanBie.github.io/_pages/about.md

 **Research on Anchoring Effects in Large Language Models** (*Available on arXiv*):

-A collaborative study with HKUST(GZ) investigating a typical human-compatible cognitive bias **anchoring effect** in LLMs both internally and externally.
+A collaborative study with HKUST(GZ) investigates a typical human-compatible cognitive bias **anchoring effect** in LLMs both internally and externally.

 [An Empirical Study of the Anchoring Effect in LLMs: Existence, Mechanism, and Potential Mitigations](https://arxiv.org/abs/2505.15392)